danielpetho/fancy/CONTRIBUTING.md

 Please, have a look at an [existing component](./src/content/docs/components/blocks/circling-elements.mdx) for reference.

 When you're done and ready to submit your PR, please create a quick recording of your work, and upload it to the PR description.
 It will help us to speed up the review process.
+Check out [this PR](https://github.com/danielpetho/fancy/pull/2) for reference.

 That's it, you're done!